 Pay Per Click or PPC is a great option for many businesses who need search engine exposure on specific search terms in a more predictable manner than what SEO can offer.
 It can be a vital component of your digital marketing strategy.
-Google’s AdWords program is top of the heap by a huge margin for ppc traffic as Google has the lion’s share of all search engine traffic here in Australia.
+The Google Ads program is top of the heap by a huge margin for ppc traffic as Google has the lion’s share of all search engine traffic here in Australia.

 One of the main benefits of PPC is the fact it is available almost instantly.